nizardrou/Variant-Detection-and-Annotation-workshop/README.md

     -o qt_qc/read2qc/ \
     -t 28
 ```

+You will also need to add the appropriate flag for trimming adaptors instead of **WE ALSO WANT TO TRIM ADAPTERS**).

 Before running the script, let's take a few minutes to decipher what the flags that we have passed to the quality trimming tool FastP mean.
 To do that, run `fastp --help` on the command line (make sure that you have loaded or installed fastp first otherwise you will get a "command not found" error).